 Help when things are not going well

 Sometimes, despite our best efforts things may not turn out as we had hoped and mental health may decline.
 Many children and young people experience emotional and behavioural problems from time to time.
 They may be stressed about exams, friendship problems, confused about body changes or anxious about the future.
 They may experience worries and sadness.
 There is lots of advice and information online about how to help.
-The organisations below may be able to help your child:
+The resources below aim to empower parent/carers to support their children's mental health, build resilience and become key decision makers in accessing the support that is right for them.

 The Anna Freud organisation have an excellent website full of really useful resources to support children’s mental health and wellbeing.
 They have 5 main aims: